SteveLauC/Notes/database/CMU15-445-2021-fall/lecture4.md

    * Disadvantage:

-     1. not good for scanning large portions of table and a subset of the attributes
+     1. not good for scanning large portions of table and a subset of the attributes.
+When you need just few attributes, the DBMS still has to fetch the *whole tuple* to get that few attributes.

 2. decomposition storage model(aka column storage)(DSM)

-The DBMS sotres the values of a single attribute for all tuples continuously in a page
+   The DBMS sotres the values of a single attribute for all tuples continuously in a page.
+If we only need one attribute, then we just need one page.

    * Advantage:

      1. reduces the amount of wasted I/O because the DBMS only reads the data it needs

-     2. better query processing and data compression
+     2. better query processing and data compression.
+Compression can be done cause all the data in a page have the same type(domain).
+For example, if this page is all about temperature, and the data is all about 30 degrees, like 31, 29, then we can just store 1 and -1.

    * Disadvantage: